artism90/autoit/README.md

-AutoIT script files
+AutoIt script files
 ===

-Miscellaneous AutoIT script files for the personal use.
+Miscellaneous AutoIt script files for the personal use.